Jeffrey Lupo

 • What broad, phrase, exact, and negative match types are, and when to use them

-What Are Keyword Match Types?
+What Are Keyword Match Types in Google?

 This guide concerns itself with four different keyword match types available for Google Ads: broad match, phrase match, exact match, and negative match.

+Phrase match requires that the search query includes the same words as your keyword in the same order.
 An exact match is the most precise and requires the search query to be exactly the same as the keyword.
+Lastly, a negative match allows you to omit certain irrelevant keywords that would trigger your ad.

+By understanding the differences between each type, you can adjust your ad triggers in order to increase relevancy and ROI.
 If you're not quite ready to dive into keyword match types, you might want to check out our post on choosing the best keywords for your Google Ads campaign.

 Why Are Keyword Match Types Important?